tarunag23/electronics-tools-hub/PROJECT_SUMMARY.md

 - Classic HTML elements (I even used a marquee tag for a fun touch)
 - Clean, basic styling that focuses on functionality over flashiness

-## 📈 How My Project Meets the Challenge Requirements
+## 📈 How My Project Meets the Assignment Requirements

-My application perfectly addresses the Maketronics Tech Challenge requirements:
+My application perfectly addresses the assignment requirements:
 - ✅ I gathered 44 relevant tools (far exceeds the 15-20 requirement)
 - ✅ I structured each tool's data with name, description, category, popularity, and link
 - ✅ I provided both a web interface AND API endpoints